The best FPV antennas determine the quality of your video reception and hence paves the way for an exquisite flight adventure.

 It is also important that you are familiar with the kind of connector that is supported by your FPV gear and you have to match it to the connector on your antenna.
 There are two basic kinds of connectors: SMA and RP-SMA.
 They differ only in terms of design.
 In SMA antennae, the female plugs come with a hole and the extruding wire from the male SMA plug goes into that hole.

 In case you do so, the equipment will get heated up and it will get damaged.
+Below, we will give the credentials of the best FPV antennas.

-How to Mount an Antenna
+How to Mount the best FPV Antennas

 Earlier, I used to mount the antenna and video transmitter by pushing the connector of the transmitter through a hole in the top plate of the chassis and then screwing the antenna down onto the connector to ensure that it stayed upright.

-This is good enough but in case the quadcopter crash lands in an upside down position, the connector goes through plenty of stress and could result in broken antennae or connectors.
+This is good enough but in case the quadcopter crash lands in an upside-down position, the connector goes through plenty of stress and could result in broken antennae or connectors.

 This tends to provide extra protection to the connector without adversely affecting the range.